tillitis/tkey-boot-verifier/doc/design.md

   B -->|reset| A
 ```

-Firmware checks what to do: Default is to start the app in slot 0
+Firmware checks what to do by checking the `resetinfo` area in memory
+which survives a reset: Default is to start the app in slot 0 where
-where boot verifier resides.
+boot verifier resides.

 The boot verifier reads the data it needs (see above) from the
 filesystem, verifies the signature, computes the seed, and resets,